andrziv/Appalanche-Modulith/README.md

 3.  **Update your secrets:** Open the newly created `.env` file in the project root and fill in the local environment variables.

-4. **(Optional?)
-Update IDE Environment Settings**
+4. (Optional) **Update IDE Environment Settings**
     * **IntelliJ**
+      * Assuming that the `main` project run configuration is not already in the IntelliJ project, you can create your own by:
           1) Click on the Run Configuration near top right and press "Edit Configuration" in the dropdown.
               * Clicking on the three dot menu near the same area and pressing "Edit" in the dropdown also works.
           2) Select the Spring Boot application configuration.
           3) Find the environment variables field and either paste in the path to the `.env` file, or press the folder icon and click on the `.env` file to add it.
           4) Apply & Ok.
 Done!
    * **Visual Studio Code** (untested)
      1. Open the `.vscode/launch.json` file.
      2. Add the `envFile` attribute to the launch configuration: